April 27

 Ball bearing fans run quieter and last longer.

-While some consumer grade cookers may have decent fans, most are going to be cheap and annoyingly loud (often "rattly").
+Most commercial grade induction burners have ball bearing fans, which are quieter and more durable.
 A fan on a commercial burner might be loud as well, but it won't have a cheap, rattly sound--and you'll know it's doing its job.

 Burner Size